 Don’t worry!
 While every pregnancy is different, in most cases, you won’t feel nauseous for your entire pregnancy.
 For most expectant mothers, nausea begins at around 4 to 8 weeks and generally dissipates around weeks 11 to 14.
 It is usually just a “first-trimester symptom,” but if you are suffering from severe pregnancy-related nausea, don’t hesitate to reach out to your doctor.

 Luckily, some dietary choices and nutrients may help to provide nausea relief.
 These include avoiding triggering foods, staying hydrated, eating bland or plain foods, starting your day with protein, and eating smaller meals more frequently.
-Also, ensure you get plenty of vitamin B6 foods in your diet.
+Also, ensure you get plenty of vitamin B6 foods in your diet and talk with your healthcare provider about a vitamin B6 supplement if needed.
 If your prenatal vitamin contributes to your nausea, it’s okay to try other options too.

 15 Best Snacks For Nausea During Pregnancy

-What can you do about nausea when it’s happening?
-If your nausea never seems to go away, try incorporating these ideas!
+What can you do about nausea when it’s happening and how do you treat morning sickness?
+If your nausea never seems to go away, try incorporating these ideas and trying small meals, no matter the time of the day!
 There are many snack foods and nutrients that may help to relieve nausea during pregnancy.

 These snack ideas may help calm the stomach, manage morning sickness symptoms, and quell that nausea.
 Unfortunately, there is no known way to prevent morning sickness, but we can try strategies to help provide at least some relief!
 Grab one of these satisfying snacks and get back to feeling like the rockstar mom you are (as best we can!).